kl1nton/2_SBA_Practice_Papers/3_SBA_Practice_Paper.md

 	D. The kidney of choice for donation and transplant is the left kidney
 	E. The kidney of choice for donation and transplant is the right kidney
 #### Answer: C. The patient’s kidney function is not adequate for him to be a donor - *FALSE* = D. The kidney of choice for donation and transplant is the left kidney
-- The left kidney is the kidney of choice as it has the longer renal vein
+- Left kidney is the kidney of choice as it has *longer renal vein*
-	- the vena cava being to the right of the aorta
+	- Vena cava being to the right of the aorta
 - A BMI of 31 kg/m2 is not an absolute contraindication to donation
 	- GFR = 110 ml/min is within the normal range for his age
 - It is possible for siblings not to have HLA antigens in common